-Jeffrey S. DeWitt is the chief financial officer (CFO) for the District of Columbia and is responsible for the District’s finances, including its approximately $13.8 billion budget, the majority of which ($8.2 billion) is generated from local revenue sources.
-He also manages the city’s $6.6 billion capital improvement plan budget.
-Mr. DeWitt was appointed to this position by Mayor Vincent C. Gray and confirmed by the city council to complete Natwar M. Gandhi’s five-year term through June 2017.
-Mr. DeWitt was reappointed by Mayor Muriel Bowser and confirmed by the District Council for a full term through June 2022.
+Jeffrey S. DeWitt is the chief financial officer (CFO) for the District of Columbia and is responsible for the management of the District’s finances, including its approximately $15.5 billion budget, the majority of which ($9.9 billion) is generated from local revenue sources.
+He also manages the city’s $8.4 billion capital improvement plan budget.
+DeWitt was appointed to this position by Mayor Vincent C. Gray and confirmed by the District Council to complete Natwar M. Gandhi’s five-year term through June 2017.
+He was reappointed by Mayor Muriel Bowser and confirmed by the District Council for a full term through June 2022.

 As the independent CFO, Mr. DeWitt manages the District’s financial operations, which include more than 1,000 staff members in the tax and revenue administration; the treasury, comptroller and budget offices; the DC Lottery, economic/fiscal analysis and revenue estimation functions, and all District agencies.
-In addition, Mr. DeWitt provides financial management and oversight of the United Medical Center, the University of the District of Columbia, and the Washington Convention and Sports Authority (EventsDC).
+This includes management of the financial operations of the United Medical Center, the University of the District of Columbia, and the Washington Convention and Sports Authority (EventsDC).
 He is also responsible for coordinating with congressional committees and the U.S. Office of Management and Budget staff that oversee District affairs.
-He regularly interacts with the financial community, including rating agencies, regarding the District’s financial matters.
+He regularly interacts with the financial community, including bond rating agencies, regarding the District’s financial matters.

 He holds a master's degree from Southern Illinois University, Carbondale, and a bachelor’s degree from Eastern Illinois University.